Here are the Steps to Take

 - Verbal comments about an individual's body

-It is important to note that sexual harassment will be recognized as such under both state and federal laws, regardless of gender.
-The California Fair Employment and Housing Act further protects Californian employees against sexual harassment on the basis of a person's gender identity, sexual orientation, and gender expression.
+It's important to note that sexual harassment will be recognized under both state and federal laws regardless of gender.
+The California Fair Employment and Housing Act further protects California employees against sexual harassment on the basis of a person's gender identity, sexual orientation, and gender expression.

 Many organizations in California have in-house resources that are specifically dedicated to supporting their employees when situations, such as discrimination and/or harassment, arise in the workplace.
-It is common practice for a company to have clear sexual harassment policies widely known and easily accessible to its employees.
-The State of California Department of Justice asserts that any employer with more than fifty employees, by California state law, is mandated to provide a minimum of two hours of sexual harassment prevention training to all supervisory employees, every two years.
+It's common practice for a company to have clear sexual harassment policies that are widely known and easily accessible to its employees.
+The State of California Department of Justice asserts that any employer with more than fifty employees is mandated to provide a minimum of two hours of sexual harassment prevention training to all supervisory employees, every two years.

-Federal and state laws are in place to assure that employees can work in an environment that is free from sexual harassment and discrimination, and employees need not endure or tolerate harassment in the workplace.
-An employee experiencing sexual harassment at work may want to review their employer's sexual harassment policies.
-It is usually a good first step to inform their employer of their sexual harassment complaint, mitigate the situation and/ or reduce exposure to sexual harassment as quickly as possible.
-In some employer sexual harassment policies, complaints must be provided as a written document that includes the date, time, individuals involved, and any additional pertinent incident details.
+Federal and state laws are in place to assure that employees can work in an environment that is free from sexual harassment and discrimination.
+Employees need not endure or tolerate harassment of any kind in the workplace.
+An employee experiencing sexual harassment at work may first want to review their employer's sexual harassment policies.
+The next step should be for the employee to inform their employer of their sexual harassment complaint.
+The employer should immediately attempt to eliminate the employee's exposure to sexual harassment.
+Some sexual harassment policies specifically stipulate that complaints must be provided as a written document that includes the date, time, individuals involved, and any additional pertinent incident details.